val-l-hosler/Angular-Udemy-Tutorial-NgRx-Update/README.md

 # Angular-udemy-tutorial-2-NgRx-update

 I followed intricate instructions to complete the recipe app project from the following [Udemy course](https://www.udemy.com/course/the-complete-guide-to-angular-2/).

-In addition, I independently completed most of the project before watching the instructor’s solution and implemented the following changes...
+### :rotating_light: In addition, I independently completed most of the project before watching the instructor’s solution and implemented the following changes...
 1. Augmented functionality to improve user experience on the following features: login page, shopping list, edit recipe page, and add a new recipe page.
 2. Fixed the following bugs in the instructor’s project:
     * Ensured that the items on the shopping list are unique and the amount is appropriately updated when adding an ingredient.